-Long before then she’d brought them to an understanding of the cause’s importance; through countless hours and articles from which no one, not even the children were spared, Madison’s family had been forced into familiarity with the incredible array of life supported by the ecosystem, as well as the degradation easily traced back to human activities.
-Climate change was not something she felt she could conquer but over fishing and water pollution were battlegrounds, the opportunities for immediate impact suited her soldierly instincts.
-The group she’d volunteered to alternated between night watches for poachers and day shifts transplanting nursery coral to dying reefs off the island of Curieuse.
+Long before then, she’d brought them to an understanding of the cause’s importance; through countless hours and articles from which no one, not even the children were spared, Madison’s family had been forced into familiarity with the incredible array of life supported by the ecosystem, as well as the degradation easily traced back to human activities.
+Climate change was not something she felt she could conquer but overfishing and water pollution were close-by battlegrounds, the opportunities for immediate impact suited her soldierly instincts.
+She volunteered to a group that alternated between night watches for poachers and day shifts transplanting nursery coral to dying reefs off the island of Curieuse.

-Excited to share the hilariously large discovery with her colleagues at the conservation center, and obviously her people at home, she rushed back to her quarters and into a photo shoot.
-The room with the best lighting also happened to be where people ate, she was four flashes in when a group of workers that’d fancied themselves fishermen burst through the doors in the midst of a heated debate on the best way to cook the octopus they’d just caught.
+Excited to share the hilariously large discovery with her colleagues at the conservation center, and obviously her people at home, she rushed back to her quarters and into a photoshoot.
+The room with the best lighting also happened to be where people ate, she was four flashes in when a group of workers that fancied themselves fishermen burst through the doors in the midst of a heated debate on the best way to cook the octopus they’d just caught.

-Before they noticed Madison’s presence she turned her camera and captured the moment of their crime; they would, she informed them as those that didn’t carry the cooler containing the catch rubbed unexpected brightness from their eyes, be forever remembered as traitors if they chose to continue with their plan.
+Before they noticed Madison’s presence she turned her camera and captured the moment of their crime; they would, she informed them, be forever remembered as traitors if they continued on with their plan.
 She promised to personally oversee the destruction of each individual’s social and professional reputation, and that her anger was nothing compared to that of the masses she was seconds away from calling down on them.
 The group had decided beforehand, if caught, to abandon their plan but had the presence of mind to let her finish before surrendering the container and going on with their lives.